dockup/docs/selfhosting/gcp.md

-# Documentation
+# GCP instructions

 This documentation is broadly split into 4 parts:

-- Signing up for GCP account (outside scope of this documentation)
-- Setup up kubernetes cluster
+- Create a kubernetes cluster
-- Setting up docker image builds
-- Deploying your apps

-## Setup up kubernetes cluster.
+- Verify connection to cluster
+- Install dockup agent
+- Configure DNS

-#### Create kubernetes cluster
+### Create a kubernetes cluster

 First sign up for GCP account if you don't have one.
 You can do it by heading over to [cloud page][gcp_console].
 Once signed up, create a project called